Abhimanyu-0/Generating_3D_Gaussians/README.md

 # Gen_3DGS
+This repository serves my ongoing exploration of different generative models.
+I have written the below so that it can be useful to someone new to these architectures and wants to start experimenting with them.
+Here is a paper that aims to explain the concepts succintly and also references various papers that have been useful

+[add link here]

 ## VQ-VAE and VAE

 This repo demonstrates the implementation of both a Vector Quantized Variational Autoencoder (VQ-VAE) and a Variational Autoencoder (VAE) for learning and generating 3D Gaussian distributions.
 Below is an overview of the functionalities: